- About the DFG

 The DFG bodies are made up of elected members.
 The General Assembly meets once a year: this is the central body which decides on the academic members of the Senate and its committees, including the Joint Committee and the Grants Committees.
 The members of the Executive Committee are also elected by the General Assembly.
 By contrast, review board members are appointed by means of an election in which more than 100,000 academics at institutions in Germany are eligible to vote.
 For this reason, the review boards are highly representative of the academic community.

 The review boards are responsible for the scientific evaluation of all the proposals for funding research projects.
 They ensure that a common scientific standard is applied in all the DFG funding programmes.
 They are supported in their tasks by the reviewers.
-The process is set out in the Framework Rules of Procedure, (Guidelines 70.02, available in German only).
+The process is set out in the Framework Rules of Procedure, (Guidelines 70.02).

 In review panels for the coordinated programmes (and for a few proposals in the individual grant programme with a particular configuration), the recommendations to the relevant decision-making body are prepared in a meeting of reviewers attended by at least one member of a review board responsible for the field in question.
 As a rule, these meetings last one or two days.
 On average, a member of a review board is involved in one to two review processes every year.